mbaumbach/unihacks-react-workshop/NOTES.md

 You will need to start by making sure you have [Node/NPM](https://nodejs.org/en/) installed.

-The best way to get started is to use something like [Vite](https://vitejs.dev/guide/) or [Create React App (CRA)](https://create-react-app.dev/).
+The best way to get started is to use something like [NextJS](https://nextjs.org/), [Vite](https://vitejs.dev/guide/), or [Create React App (CRA)](https://create-react-app.dev/).
 That will give you a bootstrapped project to start working in without having to understand how everything works under the covers.
 You might want to use a library like [Mantine UI](https://ui.mantine.dev/) or [Material UI](https://material-ui.com/) to give you some components that give you a lot of functionality.

-I also recommend using [VSCode](https://code.visualstudio.com/) as your editor.
+I also recommend using [Visual Studio Code](https://code.visualstudio.com/) as your editor.
 It has a ton of built-in capabilities to work well with React projects.

-To start this project, from your terminal go to the top-level folder of this project and run `npm run start`.
+To start this project, from your terminal go to the top-level folder of this project and run `npm install` and then run `npm start`.

 ## HTML vs React (JSX)